Lint trap meaning

 Why is my dryer lint trap wet?

-The lint trap is wet because of condensation in the dryer drum after the drying cycle ends.
+After the drying cycle ends, the lint trap is wet because of condensation in the dryer drum.
 Condensation usually results from improper ventilation, which can cause moisture and lint to collect in the dryer’s exhaust system duct and leak back into the dryer after it turns off.